123456789_123456789_123456789_123456789_123456789_

 Error Reporting

-The Rails error reporter provides a standard way to collect exceptions that occur in your application and report them to your preferred service or location.
+The Rails error reporter provides a standard way to collect errors that occur in your application and report them to your preferred service or location (e.g. you could report the errors to a monitoring service such as Sentry).

 begin